honganh1206/computer-study/Dive_Into_Systems/notes/chapter1/Chapter 1 - Introduction to C programming.md

 # By the C, by the beautiful C

+> [!NOTE] Summary
+> C shares some language features with high-level imperative and OOP languages
+> C arrays and strings are a lower-level abstraction than Python's lists and strings

 This chapter focuses on **introducing C programming to anyone with basic programming experience**

 > [!IMPORTANT]